Crankshaft position sensor: how it works, symptoms, problems, testing

 sensor is installed at the cylinder block

-As the crankshaft rotates, the sensor produces a pulsed voltage signal, where each pulse corresponds to the tooth on the reluctor wheel.
+As the crankshaft rotates, the sensor produces a pulsed voltage signal, where each pulse corresponds to the tooth on the reluctor ring.
 The photo below shows the actual signal from the crankshaft position sensor with the engine idling.
-In this vehicle, the reluctor wheel is made with two missing teeth, as you can notice on the graph.
+In this vehicle, the reluctor ring is made with two missing teeth, as you can notice on the graph.

 Crankshaft position sensor signal on the oscilloscope screen.